avijeett007/Knotie-AI/README.md

 ## Knotie-AI - A Completely Open-Source Inbound/Outbound AI Sales Agent which can communicate with your potential lead/customer.

-## All Contribution are welcome !
-Please follow the Contribute.md for the contribution guideline and please avoid updating code directly to 'develop' branch

-# AI Sales Agent With Tool/API Calling
+# An AI Sales Agent With Tool/API Calling

 ## Description
 This project consists of various Python modules, configuration, and Docker files to set up and run an AI Agent System efficiently.
-The project is aimed to be run with/Without Docker.
-If you don't have python installed or don't want to manage separate python env, you may use the docker-compose instruction to run the project.
+The project is aimed to be run with Docker.
+You don't need to install python or similar packages anymore to run the project locally.
+Ofcourse, if you wish to further modify the code, you need to install python and manage python env.
+Please follow below python setup guide.

  Below is the description of each file and their purpose in the project:

-- **.env_sample**: A sample environment variable file that should be copied to `.env` for configuring the application secrets and settings.
-- **ai_helpers.py**: Contains helper functions for AI operations, such as interacting with machine learning models or APIs.
-- **app.py**: The main Python Flask application file that defines HTTP routes and the web server logic.
-- **audio_helpers.py**: Includes functions to handle audio processing tasks within the application, such as audio file manipulation or audio stream processing using ElevenLabs API.
-- **config.py**: Configuration file for setting up global variables and application settings.
-- **docker-compose.yml**: Docker Compose file to define and run multi-container Docker applications.
-Specifies services, networks, and volumes.
-- **Dockerfile**: A Dockerfile to build the Docker image for the application, specifying the environment, dependencies, and commands.
-- **prompts.py**: Likely includes predefined prompts for different logic within this application.
-Note: This is a very generalized prompts to showcase the capability and give you guidance.
-You may want to change it as per your business requirement.s
-- **stages.py**: Defines various stages or states of a process in a standard Sales Process, useful for workflow management or state tracking.
-Note: This is a very generalized stages.
-You may want to change it as per your business requirements.
-- **tools.py**: Provides additional utility functions or tools that can be used throughout the application for various tasks.

 # How to Run the Project